 - Permanent loss of important files

-- Closure, as in the cases of Knights of Old and Heritage Company
+- Closure, as in the cases of Knights of Old and The Heritage Company

 Learn How to Protect from Ransomware with Offsite Backups